 - In the “Edit chart” pane, click on “Setup.”

 The above steps would convert your regular chart to a 100% stacked bar chart (as shown below).

-Once you have inserted the bar chart in the worksheet (regular of stacked), you can make some changes to it.
+Once you have inserted the bar chart in the worksheet (regular or stacked), you can change and customize it.

 Let’s learn a little about how to customize and format this bar chart.